Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 Hawke was Prime Minister; Slatyer his trusted science adviser.

-They set out on a quest to construct a data economic system in order that Australia may loosen its reliance on minerals and agriculture.
+They set out on a quest to construct a information economic system in order that Australia might loosen its reliance on minerals and agriculture.

 And on imported technology and borrowed analysis.